 Health insurance companies are not required to offer plans for all four metal levels.
 That means certain carriers may choose to offer bronze and silver plans on the exchanges while others might offer only gold and platinum plans.

-Work with a health insurance producer to determine what level of coverage might best suit your family’s budget and typical healthcare needs throughout the year.
-A local health insurance producer can help you explore and compare your benefits options both on and away from your state-based or federally facilitated health insurance exchange.
+Work with a health insurance agent to determine what level of coverage might best suit your family’s budget and typical healthcare needs throughout the year.
+Use Agent Finder to search for an agent near you.